gopaljogani/gopaljogani.github.io/_posts/2019-02-15-glossary-reinforcement.md

 ![Parameters Exploration Multi-armed Bandits](/images/blog/glossary-old/exploration-multiarmed.png)
 </div>

 We see that UCB performs best in this case, and is the most robust with regards to its hyper-parameter $c$.
-Although UCB tends to work well, this will not always be the case ([No Free Lunch Theorem](#no-free-lunch-theorem){:.mdLink} again).
+Although UCB tends to work well, this will not always be the case ([No Free Lunch Theorem](#no-free-lunch-theorem) again).

 :mag: <span class='note'>Side Notes</span>: